josegoliva/windowcleaner-website/articles/BorderArt.md

     - border

-title: A Brief Introduction to Border Art
+title: A Brief Introduction to Border Interventions
 date: 2021-03-05
 ---